isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-02-24-a-black-cowboy.md

 in Petersburg, Virginia, but Mama said he would be all right and when he found a steady job he would send for us.
 I knew he would, too” (p.
 7).
 Joshua does not explicitly say so, but his words imply that he and his mother trust Nehemiah completely.
-They both feel confident that Nehemiah can find a job, and will tell them to join him as soon as possible.
-Despite his wound from the American Civil War, Nehemiah remains a highly esteemed, capable husband and father in his wife and son’s eyes.
+They both feel confident that Nehemiah's war injury will not hold him back.
+They know he can find a job, and will tell them to join him as soon as possible.
+Nehemiah remains a highly esteemed, capable husband and father in his wife and son’s eyes.
 Joshua conveys his pride and confidence in his father without a direct declaration.
 At first, Joshua feels very differently about Captain Hunter.
 When Joshua sees the captain, he thinks: